daniethecreator/UFO/README.md

 The purpose of this project was to create a UFO Sighting webpage with a table of sighting data that a user could apply a filter to narrow down the data table on specific criteria such as date, city, state, country, and shape of the UFO.  </br>

 ## Results:
 After reading the body paragaph, a new user to the webpage could scroll down to the Filter Search section in order to narrow down the data table.
-First, they could either choose to put a specific date or tab/click to the other filter options. </br>
+The filter is case sensititve so make sure to use the same capitilazitaion or uncapitlization in the filter as in the table.
+First, you could either choose to put a specific date or tab/click to the other filter options. </br>

 ![Screenshot](https://github.com/daniethecreator/UFO/blob/main/static/images/UFO_ENTER_DATE_FILTER.png)